RuchaBhattJoshi/CapstoneProjectIdeas/README.md

 # 5) Subscription Organizaion App:

-**Idea:** app that will keep trakc of all your subscriptions and bills and will alert you as the paymetn date arrives.
+**Idea:** app that will keep track of all your subscriptions and bills and will alert you as the payment date arrives.
 (additional intergrated payment system for automatic payment of bills)

 **Idea Generate:**  Internet